 Famous for its isolated beauty and natural wonders, Iceland is the perfect destination for a solo travel adventure.
 Although it’s more expensive than some other destinations, it’s still possible to travel on a budget by staying in hostels and buying local food, instead of eating out at restaurants.

 The northernmost capital of the world, Reykjavik is well known for its amazing street art and sculptures.
 Watch, as the Northern lights dance across the night sky, or take a boat tour from Reykjavik’s harbour to see majestic whales splash in the waves, and colourful puffins catching fish in their natural environment.
 Visit the man-made, golden sand beach in Reykjavik, or venture out of the city to see the rugged beauty of Iceland’s volcanic beaches, boasting black sand made from lava.

 With so many natural wonders to discover, take a tour of the famous Golden Circle, where you’ll find erupting geysers (similar to hot springs) sending streams of water through the air.
 Also within this circle is the Silfra fissure, the only place in the world where you can snorkel between two continental plates.
 Afterwards, take a swim in the mineral-rich waters of the Blue Lagoon, a geothermal spa in the middle of a lava field, or hike across Iceland’s beautiful glaciers.

-November is the cheapest time to travel to Reykjavik, with flights starting from £25.00 each way, and is the perfect way to start the Christmas season.
+November is the cheapest time to travel to Reykjavik and is the perfect way to start the Christmas season.

 Barcelona is an enchanting coastal city filled with history and adventure, making it the perfect place for solo travellers to explore on a budget.